hisaac/hisaac.net/source/_posts/2016/2016-11-06-navigating-text-using-the-keyboard-on-macos.md

 | `Fn + ↑` or `↓`    | Scroll up or down one page.                                              |
 | `Fn + ←` or `→`    | Scroll to the beginning or end of a document.                            |

-[^1]: Note: This does not work in all applications.

 ## Key

 | Symbol    | Key                |